GuyArad7/Arbiter-Verification/README.md

-This is my final project in the course Verification Engineering at Cadence & SQLabs.
+This is my final project in the course Verification Engineering at Cadence & SQLink.

 The project is a verification environment for the arbiter chip.